awatson31911/module-cleaner/README.md

 ### Flags
 - -c - Include current directory in directories to delete.
 Current directory's node_modules get bypassed by default
-- -d - A string of the directory to start traversing from
+- -r - A string of the directory to start traversing from
 - -f - Bypass default behavior of getting permission before each deletion
-- -r - Start traversing from the root directory
 - -- Array of strings of the directories not to delete

 *** Note: -- must be placed after any other option flags ***